Jrabin99/TS-Show-Case/README.md

-# In-Class Assignments - Excel Projects
+# Assignments - Excel Projects

 This repository contains a collection of Excel files that were completed as part of in-class assignments.
 These files showcase my skills in various data management tasks, including: